euberdeveloper/bbb-video-scraper/README.md

 ...all the options can be seen in the API section or with the Typescript definitions.

+## Notes

+* The default browser is **Google Chrome** on `/usr/bin/google-chrome`, because Chromium did not support the BBB videos.
+You can always change the browser executable path on the configurations.
+* By default (if the **duration** option is `null`), the **duration of the recording will be automatically detected** by looking at the vjs player of the page and by adding a stopping delay of 15 seconds.

 ## Project history

 I faced this problem when I was preparing for the exam ["Program optimization (2021/2022) - Msc.
 Informatik - TUM"](https://bbb.in.tum.de/hel-mec-64a) and I could not download the lectures in order to watch them even when offline and maybe at velocity x2.5.